Bulang people: Languages

 People classified as Bulang in China speak various Palaungic languages, including Blang and U.

 The Blang language belongs to the Palaungic branch of the Austroasiatic language family.
 Within the Palaungic branch, Blang belongs to the Waic subgroup, which also contains the languages of the Wa and Lawa peoples in addition to Blang.
 Some Blang also speak the Chinese language and Southwestern Tai languages in addition to Blang.
-Two systems of writing based on the Latin alphabet have been developed: 'Totham' in the Xishuangbanna and 'Tolek' from Dehong and Lincang.
+Two systems of writing, based on the Latin alphabet, have been developed: 'Totham' in the Xishuangbanna and 'Tolek' from Dehong and Lincang.

 History

 Chinese ethnographers identify the Blang as descendants of an ancient tribe known as the "Pu" (濮), who lived in the Lancang river valley during ancient times.
 It is believed that these people were one branch of a number of peoples that were collectively known to the ancient Chinese as the Bǎipú (百濮, literally Hundred Pu).

+Plangs are believed to have arrived in Thailand in the 1970s, in seeking of job opportunities and escaping oppression from Myanmar.

 Culture

 Traditionally, the Blang considered teeth blackened by chewing betel nuts a beauty characteristic.

 The women usually dress in jackets with black skirts.
 The men had tattoos in the torso and the stomach.
 They dressed in wide black trousers and jackets buttoned to the front.
-Often they would wear turbans of either white or black fabric.
+Often, they would wear turbans of either white or black fabric.

 The houses of the Blang are made out of bamboo and usually consist of two floors.
 The first floor is designed as a warehouse for food and a stable for livestock animals, such as chickens, whereas the second is designed to house the family.
 The chimney is located in the center of the house.

 The Blang are traditionally divided into small clans, with each clan owning its own land.
 Every Blang town has its own cemeteries, which are divided by clans.
 The deceased are buried, with the exception of those who perished due to unnatural causes.
-In this case they are cremated.
+In this case, they are cremated.

-Bulang are among the earliest known cultivators of tea, with natural tea forest canopy home to unique species & ecosystems as opposed to monoculture fertilizer & pesticide consuming tea plantations.
+Bulang are among the earliest known cultivators of tea, with natural tea forest canopy home to unique species & ecosystems as opposed to monoculture fertilizer & pesticide-consuming tea plantations.